Alan Johnson (racing driver)

 Alan Johnson (born October 3, 1957) is an American Dirt Modified racing driver who has earned over 560 feature event at 39 tracks in seven states and two Canadian provinces.

 Racing career

-Alan Johnson began his racing career in 1975 with a win at the Canandaigua Speedway, New York, and claimed at least one feature event victory annually over the next 48 years.
+Johnson began his racing career in 1975 with a win at the Canandaigua Speedway, New York, and claimed at least one feature event victory annually over the next 48 years.
 He has competed and been victorious at the east coast racetracks from Florida to Canada, including the New York speedways: Black Rock in Dundee, Fulton, Orange County Fair in Middletown, Ransomville, and Weedsport.